SonjaDogg/Stort-verkefni-1/README.md

 * index.html      - front page of the project
 * um.html         - about page
 * form.html       - form page
-* elements.html   - elements page
+* elements.html   - elements page with examples of the features that can be found on the other three pages

 Each html file refers to the css files: